House of Hope

 In these neighbourhoods, a large number of residents live in poverty and loneliness.
 Many residents struggle with unemployment, debts and an uncertain housing situation.

 Also in these neighbourhoods with large numbers of children, there are many broken relationships and one-parent families.
 House of Hope was launched in 2004 by the International Christian Fellowship community in Rotterdam.
-The organization has since grown into a community of 350 volunteers and 16 paid employees.
-House of Hope provides social, diaconal and pastoral work for the full breadth of society, regardless of age, race, culture, religion or situation.
+The organization has since grown into a community of 300 volunteers and 18 paid employees.

 In the neighbourhoods where we are active, we want to serve people by facilitating their access to care and activities that bring them together.
 We focus primarily on groups that are difficult to reach and those who are at risk of of falling between two stools due to complex circumstances.